 - ingrown or infected nails in the nail biter

-- dental problems, such as malocclusion (the failure of the teeth in the upper and lower jaws to meet properly) or thumb or finger infections in the thumb sucker
+- dental problems, such as malocclusion (the failure of the teeth in the upper and lower jaws to meet properly), or thumb or finger infections in the thumb sucker

 A habit may no longer be a simple habit if it negatively affects a child's social relationships or interferes with daily functioning.

 Older kids who constantly suck their thumb might be experiencing significant stress or anxiety.
-If kids are the subject of teasing at school or have difficulty talking because they won't take their thumbs out of their mouths, the behavior has progressed beyond a simple habit.
+If kids are the subject of teasing at school or have difficulty talking because they won't take their thumbs out of their mouths, the behavior has gone beyond a simple habit.
 Kids who pull their hair out may have trichotillomania, a condition that results in hair loss.
 And habits that are in response to obsessive thoughts may be a sign of OCD.